MIC-DKFZ/nnDetection/README.md

 name: "Example" # [Optional]
 dim: 3 # number of spatial dimensions of the data

-# TODO: check these
+# Note: need to use integer value which is defined below of target class!
-target_class: # define class of interest for patient level evaluations # TODO: check if this should be included
+target_class: 1 # [Optional] define class of interest for patient level evaluations
 test_labels: True # manually splitted test set

 labels: # classes of data set; need to start at 0